 After wiping everything down it’s time to assess how much space you have available.
 It’s a good idea to measure the cabinet itself and your actual available space taking into account the pipes that are protruding from the wall or the bottom.

 My cabinet is 22 ½” deep by 32” wide.
 But the actual space I can use for storage is much less because of all the obstructions.
 Measure the height of the cabinet too if you plan on using vertical storage.

 This is an optional step.
 In my case, the bottom is so damaged it makes sense to cover it so that I don’t have to look at it.
 But if you have cabinets that are in good shape you may want to use a liner to protect your cabinet from damage in case of a water leak or product spills.

 I found this cool plastic mat on Amazon that worked well for my space (pictured above).
 My hubby cut it to size and cut out holes for the pipes coming out of the bottom of the cabinet.

 Doors are an often overlooked area for storage.
 My favorite method for using the available door space is to add hooks.
 I use hooks to hang my bottle brush on one door and my dishwashing gloves on the other.
 I really like the M3 clear Command hooks, which is what I used for this project.

 If you have a large door and enough clearance inside the cabinet you can also use a small wire organizer that would allow you to store smaller items that you reach for often.
-I was tempted to use one I already have but I decided I didn’t need to but it’s worth considering if you have smaller items you reach for often.
+I was tempted to use one I already have but I decided I didn’t need to but it.

 I also use a towel ring that hangs on the outside of the door to keep my dish towel.
 I ordered a few on Amazon and eventually settled on this one (pictured above).
 Now I can stop walking all the way over to my oven to reach for the dishtowel.
 It saves a lot of time.